Johns Hopkins UniversityEST. 1876

 Vivien Thomas PhD Scholars

-The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for STEM PhD students.
-It provides full tuition, stipend, benefits, targeted mentoring, and professional development.
-Students who have attended a historically black college and university or other minority serving institution for undergraduate study are eligible.
-Click the following link for more information: VTSI Flyer_2022
+The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
+It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
+Students who have attended eligible institutions, including historically Black colleges and universities (HBCUs), community colleges, and regional institutions in Maryland, Virginia, and the District of Columbia for undergraduate study, are eligible to apply.
+More information about the VTSI program.

-There is no additional application.
-To be considered for the VTSI, all components of the PhD application, including supplemental components, special VSTI questions, and letters of recommendation must be completed by December 1, 2022, even if the program deadline is later.
+To be considered for the VTSI, all components of the PhD program application, including the VTSI supplemental components, must be completed by December 1.
+All supplementary application material, including letters of recommendation, must also be received by December 1.

 Relocation Funds for Incoming Graduate Students